rgibson2/pychell_rvs/README.rst

 Data Format
 ***********

 For each instrument, the data should be formatted as follows.
 Each full frame image (all orders) corresponds to a single fits file.
 This file contains header information (including time info to compute the exposure midpoint).
 The data is formatted as a single array with shape=(n_orders, n_data_pix, K), where K is some integer specific to the data.
+Technically a new instrument could easily override this behavior.
+However it seems this is a nice and seemingly standardized way to organize reduced 1d spectra.

-To use the code on a supported instrument but using ones own data, we look closer at the the example file ``gj699_example.py``, which defines two dictionaries and passes these to the pipeline:
+To use the code on a supported instrument but using ones own data (or even just make modifications to the example), we look closer at the the example file ``gj699_example.py``, which defines two dictionaries and passes these to the pipeline:

 1. user_input_options
 2. user_model_blueprints